CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

         Valid for: Linker tools except "alink"

-        These strings will be prepended to the libraries and library search directories, respectively, because linkers differ on how to specify them.
+        These strings will be prepended to the libraries and library search directories, respectively, because linkers differ on how specify them.
         If you specified:
           lib_switch = "-l"
           lib_dir_switch = "-L"
-        then the "{{libs}}" expansion for
+        then the "{{libs}}" expansion for [ "freetype", "expat"] would be "-lfreetype -lexpat".
-          [ "freetype", "expat" ]
-        would be
-          "-lfreetype -lexpat".

-    framework_switch [string, optional, link tools only]
-    weak_framework_switch [string, optional, link tools only]
-    framework_dir_switch [string, optional, link tools only]
-        Valid for: Linker tools

-        These strings will be prepended to the frameworks and framework search path directories, respectively, because linkers differ on how to specify them.

-        If you specified:
-          framework_switch = "-framework "
-          weak_framework_switch = "-weak_framework "
-          framework_dir_switch = "-F"
-        and:
-          framework_dirs = [ "$root_out_dir" ]
-          frameworks = [ "UIKit.framework", "Foo.framework" ]
-          weak_frameworks = [ "MediaPlayer.framework" ]
-        would be:
-          "-F. -framework UIKit -framework Foo -weak_framework MediaPlayer"

-    swiftmodule_switch [string, optional, link tools only]
-        Valid for: Linker tools except "alink"

-        The string will be prependend to the path to the .swiftmodule files that are embedded in the linker output.

-        If you specified:
-          swiftmodule_swift = "-Wl,-add_ast_path,"
-        then the "{{swiftmodules}}" expansion for
-          [ "obj/foo/Foo.swiftmodule" ]
-        would be
-          "-Wl,-add_ast_path,obj/foo/Foo.swiftmodule"

     outputs  [list of strings with substitutions]
         Valid for: Linker and compiler tools (required)